Rancho El Sur: Next generation

-After John B. R. Cooper's death in 1872, the ranch was divided into four parts: their son John Bautista Henry Cooper received the first section.
-On March 12, 1871, 40 year old John B. H. Cooper had married 18 year old Martha Brawley, a cousin of Abraham Lincoln, at the San Carlos Cathedral.
+On March 12, 1871, John B.R.
+Cooper's 40 year old son John B.H. married 18 year old Martha Brawley, a cousin of Abraham Lincoln, at the San Carlos Cathedral.
+After John B.R.
+Cooper's death in 1872, the ranch was divided into four parts: son John B.H.
+Cooper received the northern-most section.
+John B.R.
+Cooper's widow Maria Encarnación Vallejo received section two of the land.
+Their two surviving daughters, Anna Maria de Guadalupe Cooper and Francisca Guadalupe Amelia Cooper, received sections three and four.

-John B. R. Cooper's widow Maria Encarnación Vallejo also received one-quarter of the land, and their two surviving daughters, Anna Maria de Guadalupe Cooper and Francisca Guadalupe Amelia Cooper, received the remaining portions.
-John B. H. Cooper became a Monterey County supervisor and managed Rancho Bolsa del Potrero y Moro Cojo between present-day Castroville and Salinas.
-Later in life he lived in San Francisco while continuing to own the ranch.
-J. B. H. Cooper and his wife Martha had four children: Alice, John, Abelarde, and Alfred.
-J. B. H. built a new home on Rancho El Sur for his family but died on June 21, 1899, soon after its completion, and before he could live there.
+John B.H.
+Cooper became a Monterey County supervisor and managed Rancho Bolsa del Potrero y Moro Cojo between present-day Castroville and Tembladero Slough.
+He later moved to San Francisco while continuing to own the ranch.
+J.B.H.
+Cooper and his wife Martha had four children: Alice, John, Abelarde, and Alfred.
+J.B.H. built a new home on Rancho El Sur for his family but died on June 21, 1899, soon after its completion, and before he could live there.
 Martha Brawley Cooper received 2,591 acres of her husband's 7,000 acre estate.
 By 1904, she had added 900 acre to her share of the ranch.

 After her son Alfred died in an automobile accident on September 2, 1913, his two siblings assigned their interest in the estate including his share of the Rancho to their mother, Martha.

+Molera Ranch

 John B. H. Cooper's sister Francisca Amelia married Eusebius J. Molera, an engineer and architect born in Spain, on March 28, 1876, in Vallejo, California.
 She retained her share of the rancho she inherited from her parents.
 The marriage between the Cooper and Molera families left a legacy marked by their names on notable places throughout the region, including the Cooper-Molera Adobe in Monterey.